 Once that was done, Bill volunteered to take on a department analysis project that he knew Andy and been putting off and really didn’t enjoy doing.
 He became more visible in staff meetings, looking for ways to step up to the plate as a problem solver and a team player.
 He also looked for ways to enhance his profile outside his department by attending meetings and asking questions of other leaders and managers in the company.

 Step 3: Maintain continuous course correction.
 Bill knew that the secret to his success would come from open and positive communication with Andy.
 He followed up their initial meeting with a written summary that included what he heard Andy say, as well as the action steps he planned to take.
 He asked Andy for a weekly five-minute “How am I doing?” meeting, and scheduled a more formal review of his work performance for three months later.
 Needless to say, it was a good one.

 Do you know the right questions to ask in your situation?
 If you need help developing a visibility plan and monitoring your progress to maintain course, contact Joel Garfinkle today to find out how he can help.

 Have you had a negative performance review?
 Are you looking for ways to increase your visibility and move ahead in your organization?
 Try some of Bill’s ideas and share your story in the comments below.

 “You cannot always control circumstances, but you can control your own thoughts.”

 ~ Charles Popplestown ~

-Are you worried about keeping your job in 2012?
+Are you worried about keeping your job?
 Let’s face it; there are many things out of your control, from the sad state of the economy to downsizing and cutbacks to the worry of putting food on the table and getting your kids through college.

 But that’s not what worries me.
 What concerns me more are not the looming factors beyond your control, but the casual attitude towards the things that are within your control.
 Many people who come to me for help have the attitude, “I’ll just have to work hard and hope for the best.”